15+ Fun Transportation Activities For Preschoolers

 4. Train ride

 Take a short trip to a subway.
 Let children buy their tickets independently and learn how to use it during the train ride.
-This activity may help them gain both exposure and confidence as well.
+This is one of those social and emotional activities for toddlers that can help them gain exposure and confidence as well.

 5. An airport visit